Cynic1254/Block-B-blog/page/index.markdown

   `-CXXMethodDecl 0x1f0435a4b30 <line:15:5, col:52> col:10 invalid Link 'void (const int &)'
     `-ParmVarDecl 0x1f0435a4a38 <col:15, col:46> col:46 invalid parser 'const int &'
 ```
-this output should give us a good idea of how the `RecursiveASTVisitor` will work so lets get back to the code shall we.
+this output should give us a good idea of how the `RecursiveASTVisitor` will work so let’s get back to the code shall we.

 The `RecursiveASTVisitor` works a little differently than the other classes we have inherited from.
-To inherit from this class you must provide the class as a template argument like so:
+To inherit from this class, you must provide the class as a template argument like so:
 ```cpp
 class ASTFileParser : public clang::RecursiveASTVisitor<ASTFileParser> {
 }
 ```
 As mentioned above this class is created and managed by the `ASTConsumer` class.
 The `ASTConsumer` creates an instance of the visitor and calls the `TraverseDecl` function passing the ASTContext as it's argument.
 The `TraverseDecl` function is a general version of the TraverseFunctions available on the visitor class.
 The way how `TraverseDecl` works is as follows:
-- First we test if the Decl is valid
+- First, we test if the Decl is valid
-- After verifying it's validity we check if the user wants to visit implicit declarations which is false by default.
+- After verifying its validity we check if the user wants to visit implicit declarations which is false by default.
 - Then we check what kind of Decl we have and call TraverseXXDecl where XX is the type of the Decl.
 - The TraverseXXDecl will call TraverseDecl on all it's child nodes